Sometimes our dogs seem so intelligent, and then they get zapped by skunk spray.

 Commercially prepared skunk odor remover or douches that remove skunk scents from fur are also available.
 You can try Tricotine Liquid Douche Concentrate or any over-the-counter douche.
 Ask your veterinarian for advice on which product works best.

 After bathing, check your dog’s eyes

 If they are red and watering, your dog may have taken a direct hit in the face.
 Skunk spray won’t blind the dog, but it’s excruciating.
 Contact a vet.

 Wash colorfast inanimate objects ( buildings, decks, etc.)

 Wash colorfast inanimate objects ( buildings, decks, etc.) that have been sprayed with one cup of liquid laundry bleach per gallon of water.
 CAUTION – THIS MAY BLEACH THE BUILDINGS, DECKS, ETC. Try it on a small area if bleaching may be a problem.
 The bleach must come in contact with the spot where the secretion was sprayed.
-Repeated applications may be necessary for large amounts of the skunk spray.
-DO NOT USE BLEACH ON HUMANS, PETS OR CLOTHING.
+Repeated applications may be necessary for large amounts of skunk spray.
+DO NOT USE BLEACH ON HUMANS, PETS, OR CLOTHING.

 Spray that has drifted over a large area can be neutralized by mixing 1 gallon of clear vinegar and 1 cup of non-foaming cleanser (such as liquid dishwasher soap) in a backpack garden sprayer.
 Spray down the area with the skunk smell; it will be neutralized on contact.